 From time to time it may become necessary to make a repair to your ceramic tile floor.
 These repairs can vary from simple grouting repairs to replacing cracked tiles.
 Making repairs is, for the most part, an easy procedure that can be done in a relatively short amount of time and with limited tools.
 Identifying and rectifying the cause of these problems is, in most cases, almost as important as repairing the damage itself.

-While tile remains a resilient and long lasting flooring option, ceramic does have little impact resistance.
-Tile can be walked on day in and day out virtually impervious to wear, as long as the substrate or subfloor has been properly installed, while dropping a jar of pasta sauce can result in a crack.
-These are the pitfalls of using a fired product in the average home, but with the knowledge to repair any potential mishaps, you will remain on step ahead of the game.
+While tile remains a resilient and long-lasting flooring option, ceramic does have little impact resistance.
+Tile can be walked on the day in and day out virtually impervious to wear, as long as the substrate or subfloor has been properly installed while dropping a jar of pasta sauce can result in a crack.
+These are the pitfalls of using a fired product in the average home, but with the knowledge to repair any potential mishaps, you will remain one step ahead of the game.

-- Dry fit your replacement tile to ensure a good, even fit.
+Dry fit your replacement tile to ensure a good even fit.
 If your installation was properly planned, you should have tile left over.
 Tile is created in batches, and each batch is slightly different from the others.
 These differences can be as subtle as tone variation or patterning, and virtually unnoticeable when on a shelf, but will stand out when set in place next to a floor of non-batched tiles.
-Make note of the batch, style number and manufacturer information when purchasing replacement tiles to insure a good match for your repair.
+Make note of the batch, style number, and manufacturer information when purchasing replacement tiles to ensure a good match for your repair.

 Now that you have a better understanding of the repair process for your ceramic floor, it’s time to stop living with those damaged tiles and do something about it.
 Many products available today can abbreviate the repair process drastically.
 Refer to your local home improvement store, and ask one of their professionals for recommendations on specific products for your application.